 The fair value of each stallions was individually determined at the end of each reporting period based on an income approach and used cash flow projections based on historical service fees income of the stallions and also takes into account the stallion's prior activity, its useful live average live foal ratio, fertility percentage, its progeny racetrack and sales results.
-The directors of the Company with reliance on the valuation performed by an independent professional valuer covering a 1 to 13 years (2-14 years) period depending on the age of the stallions to determine a value and pre-tax discount rate of 27.25% (2019: 23.67%) per annum.
+The directors of the Company with reliance on the valuation performed by an independent professional valuer depending on the age of the stallions and pre-tax discount rate of 33.54% (2020: 27.25%) per annum.